micmejia/bible-dump/AMPC/Deuteronomy/Deut 33.md

-Of Benjamin he said: The beloved of the Lord shall [^c]dwell in safety by Him; He covers him all the day long, and makes His dwelling between his shoulders.
+Of Benjamin he said: The beloved of the Lord shall dwell in safety by Him; He covers him all the day long, and makes His dwelling between his shoulders.